David Seaborg: Family and education

+Activism

-David Seaborg worked to conceive and secure passage through the Berkeley City Council an ordinance that would ban the use of old growth rainforest and redwood in all products used by the city of Berkeley.
+Seaborg worked to secure the passage through the Berkeley City Council of an ordinance that would ban the use of old growth rainforest and redwood in all products used by the city of Berkeley.
 This ordinance also required all businesses contracting with Berkeley to stop using old growth rainforest and redwood in any of the products or services that Berkeley hired to use or perform as well as in any product that was sold to the city.
-He is currently working with the Berkeley city council to secure passage of an ordinance banning the use of plastic bags in grocery stores and plastic newspaper wrappings in the city.
+He is working with the Berkeley city council to secure passage of an ordinance banning the use of plastic bags in grocery stores and plastic newspaper wrappings in the city.

 Seaborg has published several scientific articles discussing biological topics such as evolution, behavioral plasticity, and biodiversity.
-He wrote an article entitled The Greenhouse Diet in the Earth Island Journal in the winter of 2004 that is a summary of the scientific research on the effects of high atmospheric levels of carbon dioxide other than global warming.
+He wrote an article entitled "The Greenhouse Diet" in the Earth Island Journal in the winter of 2004 that is a summary of the scientific research on the effects of high atmospheric levels of carbon dioxide other than global warming.
 This article states that as the amount of carbon dioxide in the air increases the plants grow larger but are less rich in nutrients despite the excess of carbon dioxide.
 Seaborg has also written a book consisting of a collection of poems entitled Honor Thy Sowbug (2008).

-David Seaborg has written a biography for his late father, Glenn T. Seaborg, which details Glenn Seaborg's upbringing and contributions to nuclear science from the perspective of his son.
-This biographical account of his father includes personal anecdotes of Glenn Seaborg's life that discuss his accomplishments and personality in an intimate manner.
+Seaborg has written a biography of his father, which describes Glenn Seaborg's upbringing and contributions to nuclear science from the perspective of his son.

-David Seaborg founded and heads the World Rainforest Fund, a nonprofit foundation dedicated to saving the earth's tropical rainforests and biodiversity.
-He also founded and headed the Seaborg Open Space Fund, named in honor of his father, to raise money and awareness to save open space from development in central Contra Costa County.
-This fund raised $20,000 in less than a year to successfully help save Acalanes Ridge in Lafayette, California.
+Seaborg founded and heads the World Rainforest Fund, a nonprofit foundation dedicated to saving the earth's tropical rainforests and biodiversity.
+He also founded and headed the Seaborg Open Space Fund, named in honor of his father, to raise money and awareness to save open space from development in central Contra Costa County, California.
+This fund raised $20,000 in less than a year to help save Acalanes Ridge in Lafayette, California.

-In the 1990s and part of the first decade of this century, he served on the Board of Directors and as Vice President of the Club of Rome of the USA, the environmental think tank that published The Limits to Growth in the 1970s.
+In the 1990s and early 2000s, he served on the Board of Directors and as Vice President of the Club of Rome of the USA, the environmental think tank that published The Limits to Growth in the 1970s.

-He was on the Board of Directors of the East Bay Chapter of the United Nations Association of the U. S. A. from 2006 to 2009.
-He gave the keynote address at their last annual meeting, and helped secure the passage of key resolutions on biodiversity and global warming and the Kyoto Protocol, at the local, state, and national levels of the UNA/ USA.